rodan/magic_carpet_2/README.md

  - added joystick/controller support
  - added haptic support
  - rewritten OpenAL support from scratch, now with positional audio
+ - add playback of audio tracks containing the narrator voice-over
  - fixes for various crashes

 see the ChangeLog for a more detailed list.